Pablo Gaglianone: Club career

 Gaglianone began his professional career with Defensor Sporting and has played for several clubs in Uruguay and South America.
 He also had brief spells abroad: with Torino F.C. in Serie B and Kavala F.C. in the Greek Super League along with compatriot Hernán Rodrigo López.

+In 2000, Gaglianone had a stint with Chilean club Colo-Colo.

 He helped Defensor Sporting win the 2007–08 Uruguayan Primera División, defeating C.A.
 Peñarol in the finals.